moizalicious/siddhi-json-structs/README.md

             function*: '',
             paramters*: ['value1',...],
         },
+        as: '',
-        isUnidirectional: true|false, // Only one 'isUnidirectional' value can be true at a time
+        isUnidirectional: true|false // Only one 'isUnidirectional' value can be true at a time },
-        as: ''
-    },
     joinType*: 'join|left_outer|right_outer|full_outer',
     right*: {